gowthamiedamalapati/gowthami-edamalapati.github.io/index.md

 ---
 layout: home
-title: Home
+title: "Home"
+---

 Welcome!
-This is my personal blog where I share projects and learning notes.
+This is my personal blog where I share learning notes and projects.